-Pancratium is a bulbous genus in the Amaryllidaceae family with species from the Canary Islands, the Mediterranean region, tropical Africa and tropical Asia.
+Pancratium L. is a bulbous genus in the Amaryllidaceae family with species from the Canary Islands, the Mediterranean region, tropical Africa and tropical Asia.
 It is related to Narcissus and Galanthus.
 Flowers of Pancratium have a characteristic corona and six elegant white segments and are very beautiful.
 This genus was the subject of the PBS list Topic of the Week March 2004.
 Pascal Vigneron provided the very interesting Introduction which is the source of much of the information on this page.
 He has links to pictures of species on his Website.
 It was proposed in 2000 that some species formerly included in this genus should transfer to the genus Clinanthus.

 This species has a rather short growing cycle and is slow to reach flowering size.
 Leaves last about three months only and the flower stalk quickly elongates together with the emerging leaves.
 Better a cool corner in the hottest climates.
 Photo by Angelo Porcelli.

-Pancratium maritimum is a very nice species, dwelling along sandy coasts of the whole Mediterranean sea.
+Pancratium maritimum L. is a very nice species, dwelling along sandy coasts of the whole Mediterranean sea.
 Although winter growing, it will stay evergreen in moist soils.
 The flowers are short lived, but produced in succession and very scented at evening.
 It will grow well in ordinary garden soil, but needs full sun.
 Seeds are thickened, mostly due to the spongy outer layer which helps them float on water.
+Height: to about 40 cm.
 Photo #1 is by Angelo Porcelli.
 Photos #2-5 by Nhu Nguyen.
 Photo 4 shows the mature seed pod splitting.
 Photo 5 shows the whole seed (right), a seed peeled of its outer spongy layer (lower left), and the spongy tissue that covers the seeds (upper left).

 The following two photos by Angelo Porcelli show the bulbs exposed after a sea storm.
 Most people may not realize how large they are and how deep they grow.